11ty/11ty-website/src/docs/usage-incremental.md

   * ~~Dependency mapping for Nunjucks templates (`{% raw %}{% include %}{% endraw %}`, etc)~~ Unlikely due to Nunjucks API limitations.
 * Collections dependencies improvements: while we have `eleventyImport.collections` to declaratively log collections dependencies, we may be able to dive deeper into template syntax APIs to find the symbols in use.
 [Issue #1615](https://github.com/11ty/eleventy/issues/1615) Alternatively we may be able to change the collections API to use Proxies to get smarter about this in an easier way (though previous experiments with this for `eleventyComputed` failed in some languages).
 * [Render plugin](/docs/plugins/render/): `{% raw %}{% renderFile %}{% endraw %}` dependencies
-* _Stretch goal_: Pagination-level incremental that operates on a subset of data
+* _Stretch goal_: Pagination-level incremental that operates on a subset of data [Issue #1087](https://github.com/11ty/eleventy/issues/1087)